Lemon Blueberry Scones

 Why Hand Mixing is Best!

-A moist scone comes down to the mixing!
-There are two ways to make scones, by hand or in the food processor.
-I’ve made them both ways and definitely prefer mixing by hand for a flakey, moist scone, and here’s why:
+• A moist scone comes down to the mixing!
+There are two ways to make scones: by hand or in the food processor.
+I’ve made them both ways and definitely prefer mixing by hand for a flaky, moist scone, and here’s why:

 • When you mix by hand, the butter stays in nice chunks instead of broken-down bits made by the food processor.

-• When the little chunks of butter hit the oven and begin to melt, it creates air pockets.
+• When the little chunks of butter hit the oven and begin to melt, they create air pockets.

-• These air pockets create nice and flakey scones which also keep the scone moist.
+• These air pockets create nice, flaky scones that also keep them moist.

 • Sometimes with the food processor, it’s easy to over-mix the butter and flour mixture.